 Being the best Cloud Compute service provider, AWS Lambda has some limitations due to its hardware as well as architecture:

-Hence, in this AWS Lambda tutorial, we’ve studied AWS Lambda, its configuration, and working.
-In addition, we also discussed the benefits and limitations of Lambda and integration with SQS.
+Hence, in this AWS Lambda tutorial, we’ve studied AWS Lambda, its configuration, and its works.
+In addition, we also discussed the benefits and limitations of Lambda and its integration with SQS.
 I hope you enjoyed this dive into Lambda- the most craved knowledge area in the AWS ecosystem for various on-demand job positions including Solutions Architect, Cloud Engineer, DevOps Engineer, etc.

 |Explore AWS Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!|

 If you interested to learn AWS and building a career in Cloud Computing?
 Then check out our AWS Certification Training Course at your near Cities

 AWS course in Ahmedabad, AWS Course in Bangalore, AWS Course in Chennai, AWS Course in Delhi, AWS Course in Dallas, AWS Course in Hyderabad, AWS Course in London, AWS Course in Mumbai, AWS Course in NewYork, AWS Course in Pune,

 These courses are incorporated with Live instructor-led training, Industry Use cases, and hands-on live projects.
 This training program will make you an expert in AWS and help you to achieve your dream job.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!